Your Essential Breastfeeding Tips and Positions

 Breastfeeding classes may be available at a community center or hospital near you.
 Your healthcare provider will be able to point you in the direction of classes or a one-on-one session with a lactation consultant.

-2. Arm Yourself With the Right Nursing Supplies
+2. Gather the Essential Nursing Supplies

 Anything that can help make your life simpler and more comfortable while you breastfeed your baby is a welcome addition.
 Here are some things to consider buying: